Azure/arm-ttk/arm-ttk/Writing_TTK_Tests.md

 Next we have the test parameters.
 These are used to bind to information from the Azure Resource Manager Template.

-The TemplateObject parameter will be passed the template data, converted from JSON.
+The TemplateObject parameter will pass the template as an object, converted from JSON.
-The TemplateText parameter will be passed the raw text of the template.
+The TemplateText parameter will pass the raw text of the template.

+You only need to pass the information needed for your test.

 ~~~PowerShell
 param(
     # The Template Object